wbcchsyn/python-thread_utils/docs/README.rst

 This class pools worker threads and do tasks parallel using them.

+The worker threads are reused many times for the performance.

 \`send\' method queues specified callable with the arguments and returns a Future object immediately.
 The returned future object monitors the invoked callable progress and stores the result.

 class thread_utils.Pool(worker_size=1, loop_count=sys.maxint, daemon=True)

-  All the arguments are optional.
+  All arguments are optional.
 Argument \`worker_size\' specifies the number of the worker thread.
 The object can do this number of tasks at the same time parallel.
 Each worker will invoke callable \`loop_count\' times.
 After that, the worker kill itself and a new worker is created.

-  If argument \`daemon\' is True, the worker thread will be daemonic, or not.
+  If the argument \`daemon\' is True, the worker threads will be daemonic, or not.
 Python program exits when only daemon threads are left.

   This constructor is thread safe.